-The Grade Appeal Quick Chart is designed as a quick reference and NOT to take the place of the detailed information below.
+Designed as a quick reference and NOT to take the place of the detailed information below.
 Please read everything carefully.

-Grade Appeal Steps for a Course Taught by an Adjunct Professor Grade Appeal Steps for a Course Taught by a Full-Time Professor Appeal Step One The instructor of the course evaluates the request by the student.
-The instructor must respond within 5 working days.
-If the request is denied, student moves to Appeal Step Two The instructor of the course evaluates the request by the student.
-The instructor must respond within 5 working days.
-If the request is denied, student moves to Appeal Step Two Appeal Step Two The: Lead Faculty OR Program Coordinator OR Program Supervisor OR Department Chair Evaluates the request by the student.
-Only ONE of the above individuals reviews the appeal, as dictated by the course and it's place in the Academic Affairs structure If the request is denied at this level, student moves to Appeal Step Three The appropriate Division Dean evaluates the request by the student.
-If the request is denied at this level, the student moves to Appeal Step Three
+Grade Appeal Steps for a Course Taught by an Adjunct Professor Grade Appeal Steps for a Course Taught by a Full-Time Professor --- ---

-Appeal Step Three The appeal is evaluated by the appropriate Academic Dean, whose decision is final.
-If the decision at Appeal Step Two was rendered by a Division Dean was denied, the appeal moves to the Associate Vice President of Academic Affairs (AVPAA), whose decision is final. ------------------- -- ---
+Appeal Step One Complete instructions below The professor of the course evaluates the request by the student.
+The professor must respond within 5 working days.
+If the request is denied, student moves to Appeal Step Two.
+The professor of the course evaluates the request by the student.
+The professor must respond within 5 working days.
+If the request is denied, student moves to Appeal Step Two.
+Appeal Step Two Complete instructions below Lead Faculty OR Program Coordinator OR Program Supervisor OR Department Chair Evaluates the request by the student.
+Only ONE of the above individuals reviews the appeal, as dictated by the course and it's place in the Academic Affairs structure.
+If the request is denied at this level, student moves to Appeal Step Three.
+The appropriate Division Dean evaluates the request by the student.
+If the request is denied at this level, the student moves to Appeal Step Three.
+Appeal Step Three Complete instructions below The appeal is evaluated by the appropriate Academic Dean, whose decision is final.
+If the decision at Appeal Step Two was rendered by a Division Dean was denied, the appeal moves to the Associate Vice President of Academic Affairs (AVPAA), whose decision is final.

-If the AVPAA, acting as Dean in Appeal Step Two, has already denied the appeal, the request moves instead directly to the Senior Vice President of Academic Affairs, whose decision is final.
+^{} If the AVPAA, acting as Dean in Appeal Step Two, has already denied the appeal, the request moves instead directly to the Senior Vice President of Academic Affairs, whose decision is final.